ACCESS-Cloud-Based-InSAR/s1_frame_enumerator/README.md

 1. Spatial coverage - the spatial interesection of all dates in the stack
 2. Temporal coverage - the number of dates included within a time series stack

 Increasing one, decreases the other and vice versa.
 In the `get_s1_stack` utilizing the ASF metadata, there is control over spatial coverage via coverage ratios (per pass coverage and per frame coverage) which invariably will lead to smaller spatial coverage because when a given pass covers less area, its intersection across dates will go down.
-When excluding given frames (e.g. because a frame is mostly over ocean say), this decreases spatial coverage but since Sentinel-1 data that we care about does not exist over the ocean, this may likely increase our temporal coverage..
+When excluding given frames (e.g. because a frame is mostly over ocean say), this decreases spatial coverage but since Sentinel-1 data that we care about does not exist over the ocean, this may likely increase our temporal coverage.

 Let's be more explicit about the possible/anticipated scenarios for modifying stacks in these situtations.
 We hope to provide more detailed notebooks or instructions later.